 This is a trip designed to appeal to anyone who loves and appreciates nature, and enjoys getting out there to actively explore, discover and experience new destinations.
-With the cosmopolitan town of Cairns as our base, we’ll traverse Northern Queensland, an area world-renowned for its diversity of wildlife and birds.
+With the cosmopolitan town of Cairns as our base, we’ll traverse Northern Queensland, an area world-renown for its diversity of wildlife and birds.
 We’ll explore the regions surrounding Cairns with our local guide, including Atherton Tablelands, where the Eastern Grey Kangaroo, Agile Wallaby and the adorable Mareeba Rock Wallaby may all be seen.
 We’ll also keep an our eye out for birds like the stunning Red-tailed Black Cockatoo, the Lovely Fairy Wren, Royal Spoonbill and Black Swan along the way.
 We’ll make a special effort to see one of the country’s, and indeed the world’s, most unusual creatures, the Duck-billed Platypus!

 We will spend two nights at the oasis of Kingfisher Lodge, famous for the unique Buff-breasted Paradise Kingfisher, and we’ll no doubt find the massive Australian Bustard as we bird the nearby scrubland.
 En route back to Cairns, we’ll have the magical experience of birding the Daintree River by boat at dawn.
 Within the first week, you will have explored the jungles, wetlands, and dry scrublands of this unique region, likely adding Sarus Cranes and Laughing Kookaburras to our list, and with luck, the very rare Southern Cassowary.